Chitauri: Earth-1610

-The Chitauri then counterattacked by infiltrating the Triskelion and capturing The Wasp.
-The Chitauri leader (known only by his former Nazi identity as Herr Kleiser) took the Wasp to a hidden Chitauri base in Arizona.
-However, their location was given away when a fleet of damaged Chitauri starships suddenly entered Earth's atmosphere to hover above the formerly secret base, claiming that they were fleeing major defeats across the galaxy by their intergalactic enemies and that the remainder of their forces are forced to the "backwaters" of the Milky Way Galaxy (i.e. Earth's Solar System).
-Disregarding Herr Kleiser's long efforts, the Chitauri ordered him to destroy Earth and the Solar System with a doomsday bomb as part of a scorched-earth policy and retreat to the "lower fourth-dimension".
+The Chitauri then counterattacked by infiltrating the Triskelion and capturing Wasp.
+The Chitauri leader (known only by his former Nazi identity Herr Kleiser) took the Wasp to a hidden Chitauri base in Arizona.
+However, their location was given away when a fleet of damaged Chitauri starships entered Earth's atmosphere, claiming that they were fleeing major defeats across the galaxy by their intergalactic enemies and that the remainder of their forces are forced to the Solar System.
+Disregarding Kleiser's long efforts, the Chitauri ordered him to destroy Earth and the Solar System with a doomsday bomb as part of a scorched-earth policy and retreat to the "lower fourth-dimension".
 The Ultimates and all available S.H.I.E.L.D. and military forces immediately converged on the alien fleet.

-At the same time, Captain America battled his old enemy Kleiser, but was unable to defeat him alone.
-At Captain America's urging/mocking of Kleiser touching Betty Ross (Hulk's crush), the Hulk was able to beat, chop, and devour Kleiser.
-It is presently presumed that the combination of the Chitauri's series of intergalactic defeats and the destruction of the Chitauri fleet on Earth spelled the complete and total defeat of the alien race.
+At the same time, Captain America battled Kleiser, but was unable to defeat him alone.
+At Captain America's urging/mocking of Kleiser touching Betty Ross, the Hulk was able to kill Kleiser.

-During the Chitauri-Kree War, an entire Chitauri (whose true forms resemble their Avengers counterparts) armada was fighting their enemies when they encountered Gah Lak Tus.
-When their ships were being heavily damaged by the entity, a rift in the fabric of reality brought a being from another universe, which called itself Galactus.
-Gah Lak Tus merged with the visitor, and created an even more powerful Galactus with need to feed.
+During the Chitauri-Kree War, an entire Chitauri armada was fighting their enemies when they encountered Gah Lak Tus.
+When their ships were damaged by the entity, a rift in the fabric of reality brought a being from another universe, which called itself Galactus.
+Gah Lak Tus merged with the visitor, and created an even more powerful version of Galactus.